Who are we?

 While working on-the-job and acquiring skills, apprentices are a regular part of the work force on whom contractors and co-workers rely.
 But remember that apprentices are also required to attend ironworking school and complete the prescribed courses related to the trade in order to complement their on-the-job training.
 Apprentices will receive an evaluation about every 6 months to determine if they are learning the craft.
 If the on-the-job or schoolwork is not satisfactory, they may be dropped from the program or sent back to repeat that segment of training.
 If, however, the work is good they will receive a pay raise.
 That's right, pay raises usually occur every 6 months!

 What can I expect of the Ironworker Apprenticeship Program?

 The Atlanta Ironworkers training for apprentices consists of four (4) years of on the job and classroom training.
-The apprentice is expected to attend classes at the training center two (2) nights a week for the duration of the four (4) year program.
+The apprentice is expected to attend classes at the training center for one week every three (3) months for the duration of the four (4) year program.
 The subjects include blueprint reading, care and safe use of tools, mathematics, safety issues, welding and oxy-acetylene flame cutting.